Frequently Asked Questions

 Do you offer scholarships or discounts?

-We always offer a special discount for seniors (55 & over), Military, and students with proper ID.
-We do not offer any “pay what you can” classes on our regular schedule however; to those individuals who have a sincere desire to practice yoga at BBY will have the opportunity to do so based on specific criteria if willing to commit an individual and confidential If that is the case for you or someone you know, please call the office to set up a 15 minute free private appointment with Karen.
+We always offer a special discount for seniors (55 & over), Military, and students with proper ID on a single walk-in or a 10-class card only.
+We do not offer any “pay what you can” classes on our regular schedule unfortunately.
+To those individuals who have a sincere desire to practice yoga at BBY and cannot afford to pay, may request to be on an "Individual Pay What You Can", by talking to Karen and if willing to meet the specific criteria required.
+If that is the case for you or someone you know, please call the office to set up a 15 minute free private appointment with Karen.

 Do you have a teacher training program?